foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/flax-og/getting-started.md

 !!! warning
     Due to the fact that Foxy-Pool does not know which of your plots are farming on Foxy-Pool and which are farming solo, all plots using the same pool public key need to farm on Foxy-Pool to avoid getting flagged for cheating.

+    Also, if you want to farm solo or to some other pool make sure to leave the pool by clicking the "Leave pool" button in the "My Farmer" tab, so you do not get banned for cheating.

 !!! info
     The following changes are only necessary for the node running the `farmer` service.
 If you run the GUI you also run the `farmer` service.
 As such if you run a multi harvester setup you only need to update the node with the farmer on it, the harvesters can remain as is.